 You can’t start a new business based on guesses and intuition, and experience isn’t enough—you need to do real market research and analysis to test your assumptions.
 If you have an established business, you can use market research to keep up with the changing business environment.
 Don’t forget: our in-house market research experts are here to help!
 Find out what kinds of research they can provide.

 Research isn’t a one-time-only activity.
 Use market research throughout the life of your business, no matter how big or small, old or new.
 Regular research helps keep your business efficient and competitive.

-Visit the Canada Business Network’s guide to market research and analysis for more information on when to conduct market research.
+Visit the Business Development Bank of Canada’s (BDC) guide to market research and analysis for more information on when to conduct market research.